Second Mongol invasion of Hungary

+The second invasion of the Kingdom of Hungary by the Mongols took place during the winter of 1285–1286.
+The Mongols were led by Nogai Khan and Tulabuga of the Golden Horde.
+Local forces resisted the invaders at many places, including, for example, at Regéc.
+The invasion lasted for two months before the Mongols withdrew.

 Prelude

 The first invasion

 In 1241, a Mongol army under Subutai and Batu Khan invaded central and eastern Europe, including Poland, Bulgaria, Croatia, and the Kingdom of Hungary.
 The Hungarian attempt to halt the invasion at the Battle of Mohi failed catastrophically.
 The light cavalry that made up most of the Hungarian mounted forces had proven ineffective against the Mongol troops, though the few heavily armored knights (mostly those of the Knights Templar) performed significantly better when engaged in close quarters combat.
 The Mongols decisively crushed the Hungarian army, and proceeded to ravage the countryside for the next year.
-By the end of their campaign, around a quarter of the population of Hungary had been killed, and most of the kingdom's major settlements had been reduced to rubble.
+By the end of their campaign, the king was put to flight, around a quarter of the population of Hungary had been killed, and most of the kingdom's major settlements had been reduced to rubble.

-The wooden, clay, and earth defenses that made up the walls of most towns and forts fell easily to the Mongol siege engines.
-Many Hungarian settlements didn't have any fortifications at all.
-One German chronicler observed that the Hungarians "had almost no city protected by walls or strong fortresses".
-However, stone castles had significantly better fortunes; none of the few Hungarian stone castles fell, even those deep behind the Mongol lines.
-When the Mongols tried to use their siege engines on the stone walls of the Croatian Fortress of Klis, they did absolutely no damage, and were repelled with heavy casualties.
-A similar thing happened when they attempted to capture the citadel of Esztergom, despite having overwhelming numerical superiority and 30 siege machines which they had just used to reduce the wooden towers of the city.